ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-* Descriptors list where the dependent values are processed.
+* Descriptors list where dependent values are processed.

-In the example, we return the interface descriptor
-  since this is the one handling interfaces.
+Return just the interface descriptor since this is the one handling interfaces.
 ```go
 RetrieveDependencies: []string{ifDescriptorName},
 ```

-Now define descriptor context of type `RouteDescriptor` within `NewRouteDescriptor`:
+Define the descriptor context of type `RouteDescriptor` within `NewRouteDescriptor`:
 ```go
 func NewRouteDescriptor(logger logging.PluginLogger) *api.KVDescriptor {
 	descriptorCtx := &RouteDescriptor{